 - Akwe:go program (guidance/support for non-native adoptive and foster parenting to Aboriginal children, healthy activities, school supports life skills for children FASD) started 2006

 - Youth Justice Coordinator (alternative to the court-based system to handle non-violent first time offences committed by youth) started 2007

 - Wasa-Nabin (means “to look ahead” in Ojibway) a Youth Programme started 2008

 - Gladue started 2009

 - Kizhaay Anishinaabe Niin (“I am a Kind Man” program) started 2010

 - Children’s Wellness Worker started 2011

 As our programming expanded, so did the need for more space.
 In 1999 the Thunder Bay Indian Friendship Centre expanded by adding an addition to the existing building.
 Accessibility and façade renovations were completed in 2001.

 The Centre has always been a supporter of the Regional Food Distribution Association.
 In order to assist this worthwhile cause, we donated our building at 704 McKenzie Street to them in August 2007.
-Our Centre still continues to run a Food Bank on Tuesdays from 1:30-3:30pm at our facility.
+Our Centre still continues to run a monthly Food Bank.

 This organization is still in the growing stage and is ever changing in order to meet the needs of this community.
 In 2014 we celebrated our 50th Anniversary.